krogerco/Gauntlet-iOS/README.md

 Gauntlet has full DocC documentation.
 After adding to your project, `Build Documentation` to add to your documentation viewer.

+## Migration

+If you're migrating from Gauntlet 1.x check out the [migration guide](migration-guide.md) for details on how to upgrade to the new APIs.

 ## Communication

 If you have issues or suggestions, please open an issue on GitHub.